32bitkid/refactorman.com/source/_drafts/go-mpeg2-part-1.md

 title: Let's Write a MPEG-2 Decoder in Go
-tags: go-mpeg2 golang
+tags:
-format: md
+	-go-mpeg2
-published: no
+	-golang
-content: >
+---
 Looking back over my career so far as a programmer, there have been a lot of things that I'm really proud of working on/figuring out.
 However, one thing &ndash; to me &ndash; easily stands out above the rest as an "achievement".
 While it is not the "best" thing I've ever engineered &ndash; hell, if I'm going to be honest, it really wasn't even that *good*, really &ndash; it was one of those projects where when I finally got it working, I felt *amazing*.
 I wrote a MPEG-2 frame decoder... in managed C#... from scratch...

 Now, a lot of people that I tell that to, their first reaction is "...uhh, why?"
 If present-me were to interrogate earlier-me, I would probably ask the same question!